The Wider QB - Beyond the Classroom

 Examples of current opportunities include curling, marching band and public speaking.
 Pupils rotate every three weeks, so they will have taken part in twelve different activities over a school year.

 Developing skills for life and enhancing character and rigour are all firmly part of the wider learning element of Queensbridge life.
 Providing pupils with leadership opportunities and positions of responsibility is a key element to this.

 From being on the School or Arts Council, to becoming Head of School Council or a Student Associate, opportunities are present throughout school for pupils to develop responsibility, create positive relationships and see the relevance between different areas of school life.

 Twice a year, the Queensbridge timetable shuts down for a week and pupils undertake the unique experience of an iweek.

 An iweek is a week of intense learning and deep thinking, challenging pupils’ thoughts, developing their values and giving them opportunity to enhance community cohesion across both Queensbridge and the local community.

-Pupils improve their skills within the arts, challenge their physical fitness and logical thinking, experience a taster to the Duke of Edinburgh award as well experiencing the world of work and refining their knowledge of a wide range of worldly issues.
+Pupils improve their skills within the arts, challenge their physical fitness and logical thinking, experience a taster to the Duke of Edinburgh award as well as experience the world of work and refine their knowledge of a wide range of worldly issues.